jpsaha/MOTPold/index.md

 >The nations which do consistently well at this competition must have at least one (and probably at least two) of the following attributes:
 > * A large population.
 > * A significant proportion of its population in receipt of a good education.
-> * A well-organized training infrastructure to support mathematics competi- tions.
+> * A well-organized training infrastructure to support mathematics competitions.
 > * A culture which values intellectual achievement.

 > Alternatively, you need a cloning facility and a relaxed regulatory framework.

 ## Mathematical Olympiad program in India